ktorio/ktor-documentation/topics/client_retry.md

 ```
 When all attempts have been exceeded, a `RequestRetriesExceededException` is thrown, having a list of all errors in the suppressed list and a cause.

 > Note that HTTP status codes are checked by the [Response Validation](response-validation.md) plugin.
-Once you disable it, the `Retry` feature will not retry such responses anymore.
+Once you disable it, the `Retry` plugin will not retry such responses anymore.

 You may optionally handle a retry error like this:
 ```kotlin